-A student enrolled in Barbering 1500-hour program will be allowed 100 hours of absences within his/her 1500-hour program for sick/late/personal time off.
-A student enrolled in Barber Crossover 400-hour program will be allowed 24 hours of absences within his/her 400-hour program for sick/late/personal time off.
-The student's contract graduation date on the Enrollment Agreement includes sick/late/personal time off.
+Please see the chart on Page 11 for allowable absence hours per program.
+The student's contract graduation date on the Enrollment Agreement includes allowable absences hours for sick/late/personal time off.
 Any sick/late/personal time off hours are calculated into the total allowable absence hours.
 Frequent time off may result in overtime charges.
+Absences are absences.
+There are no excused or unexcused.